Garry Na 1183 Claremont Fan Court School 64680 June 2012

 man’s hair as if to control him and taking the higher stance in their

 relationship.
-Whilst in the Mavis advert, the woman was
+Whilst in the Mavis advert, the woman

 presented more as a controlled figure in contrast to the man in the pier rot